Reactions to the 1989 Tiananmen Square protests and massacre

 The 1989 Tiananmen Square protests and massacre were the first of their type shown in detail on Western television.
 The Chinese government's response was denounced, particularly by Western governments and media.
 Criticism came from both Western and Eastern Europe, North America, Australia and some east Asian and Latin American countries.
 Notably, many Asian countries remained silent throughout the protests; the government of India responded to the massacre by ordering the state television to pare down the coverage to the barest minimum, so as not to jeopardize a thawing in relations with China, and to offer political empathy for the events.
-North Korea, Cuba, Czechoslovakia, and East Germany, among others, supported the Chinese government and denounced the protests.
+North Korea, Cuba, Czechoslovakia, and East Germany, as well as many countries in Africa and Asia, supported the Chinese government and denounced the protests.
 Overseas Chinese students demonstrated in many cities in Europe, America, the Middle East, and Asia against the Chinese government.

 National reaction

 Some Chinese citizens deplored the massacre of peaceful protesters and believed that it had been done with such brutal force to prevent any further protests by citizens.
 In the immediate aftermath of the Tiananmen Square protests, the Chinese Communist Party (CCP) maintained its original condemnation of the student demonstrations (see April 26 Editorial) and characterized the crackdown as necessary to maintain stability.
 Government sources downplayed the violence against demonstrators on 3 and 4 June, and portrayed the public as supportive of the crackdown.
 In the days after the protest, the CCP attempted to control access to information on the massacre, confiscating film from foreign journalists.
 Domestic journalists who had been sympathetic to the student movement were removed from their positions, and several foreign journalists were expelled from China.
 On June 6, State Council spokesman Yuan Mu held a press conference where he claimed that there had been 300 fatalities during the massacre, with no killings having occurred in Tiananmen Square itself.
 Yuan Mu portrayed the crackdown as a response to "a counterrevolutionary rebellion in the early hours of the morning of June 3."
 In August 1989, the Chinese government released its complete, official account of the Tiananmen protests, The Truth About the Beijing Turmoil.
 The narrative presented in The Truth About the Beijing Turmoil differs significantly from the accounts of student leaders and foreign journalists, many of which are banned in China.
 On the origins of the protest the book states:

 "This turmoil was not a chance occurrence.
 It was a political turmoil incited by a very small number of political careerists after a few years of plotting and scheming.
 It was aimed at subverting the socialist People's Republic."

 This contradicts the statements of student leaders, who emphasized the spontaneous nature of their decisions to join the protest and their desire to work within the political system.
 On the 4 June crackdown and its aftermath The Truth About the Beijing Turmoil recounts: